Saltar al contenido principal

 Resumen geológico

-The basaltic-to-rhyolitic Hakkodasan volcano includes at least 17 stratovolcanoes and lava domes south of Mutsu Bay at the northern end of Honshu.
+The Hakkodasan complex includes at least 17 stratovolcanoes and lava domes south of Mutsu Bay at the northern end of Honshu.
 The NE rim of an 8-km-wide Pleistocene caldera forms an arcuate ridge across a flat caldera-floor moat NE of the Hakkoda group volcanoes, which bury the SE caldera wall.
-A northern group of volcanoes, constructed within the caldera, appears to be younger than the southern group.
-Hakkoda-Odake, Ido-dake, and Tsurugi-dake have well-preserved craters.
+A northern group of volcanoes, constructed within the caldera, appears to be younger.
+The craters at Hakkoda-Odake, Ido-dake, and Tsurugi-dake appear morphologically young.
 Akakuradake has a 1-km-wide explosion crater breached to the north.
-No historical eruptions are known, although an active solfatara occurs at Idodake, and hot springs are found at several locations within the caldera.
-Three minor phreatic eruptions were documented from Jigokunuma on the SW flank of Odake volcano from the 13th-17th centuries.
-Three soldiers on a training mission in July 1997 were killed by inhalation of volcanic gas.
+An active solfatara occurs at Idodake, and hot springs are found at several locations within the caldera.
+Three minor phreatic events from Jigokunuma on the SW flank of Odake volcano produced tephra radiocarbon dated to the 13th-17th centuries.
+Three soldiers on a training mission in July 1997 were killed on the lower N flank of Hakkoda when they slipped into a depression containing a high percentage of CO2 gas wiht a magmatic origin.

 Historial de erupciones